cybergarage/cybertoolbox-win32/README.md

 ## Samples

-The following are a two samples are created using CyberToolbox.
+The following are two samples are created using CyberToolbox.
 The samples are distributed with a CyberToolbox download package.

 ### Earth and Moon